 焉哉乎也yān zāi hū yě.焉哉乎也 At last these will help: that's it, all done, finito, the end.

 One Thousand Character classic in Ouyang Xun calligraphy style.
 Image by 忍海 available under a Creative Commons License ➚ The scholar Ouyang Xun is credited with developing the standard block script in the Tang dynasty.

 When I considered adding the 1,000 character classic to the Chinasage web site I had expected to be able to just refer to an existing text and leave at that.
 However I found problems with each version I looked at.
 Some just used simplified characters others just traditional.
 I found quite a number of transcription errors both in the Chinese and English but the big thing was that the English translation did not seem as clear and flowing as it could be.

 I have studied the characters and five separate translations.
 For each character I give the pinyin, both simplified and traditional characters.
 The vast majority of characters are the same in both simplified and traditional but it is irritating to see a break in the flow of groups of characters to highlight each difference so instead each character is given in both forms.

-As well as putting 1,000 unique characters in some sort of logical order the author managed to keep a rhyme going as well.
+As well as putting 1,000 unique characters in some sort of logical order the author manages to keep a rhyme going.
 As the classic was read aloud by everyone in the class this was important consideration.
-The difficultly in keeping a strict rhyme going is too hard at times but the whole of the second chapter uses ‘ng’ for lines 1-40 and 52-81 which is impressive.
+The difficultly in keeping a strict rhyme is impossible at times but the whole of the second chapter uses ‘ng’ for lines 1-40 and 52-81 which is impressive.

 The Classic Code